-The Auckland Business Forum was formed in 2000 with a single purpose – to advocate for a reversal of decades of inaction and underinvestment to build the city’s long-planned transport infrastructure network.
+The Auckland Business Forum was formed in 2000 with a single purpose – to advocate for a reversal of decades of inaction and under investment to build the city’s long-planned transport infrastructure network.

 The Forum comprises Auckland’s major business and transport organisations including:

-- Auckland Regional Chamber of Commerce,
+- Auckland Business Chamber

-- Employers and Manufacturers (Northern),
+- Employer and Manufacturers Association (Northern)

-- National Road Carriers,
+- National Road Carriers Association

-- Ports of Auckland.
+- Ports of Auckland Ltd